Search

 Professor Evelyne de Leeuw

-Evelyne de Leeuw is Professor of Urban Health and Policy at the University of New South Wales in Sydney, Australia.
+Evelyne de Leeuw is a Professor of Urban Health and Policy at the University of New South Wales in Sydney, Australia.
 She also coordinates the Healthy Urban Environments Collaboratory, a partnership between three universities, disease care services, government, communities and industry.
 She serves the global academic community as the editor-in-chief of Health Promotion International, Oxford Open Infrastructure and Health, and the Palgrave Series of Public Health Policy Research.
 As a committed devotee of the Ottawa Charter for Health Promotion (the adoption of which she attended) and the Geneva Charter for Well-being she serves as Vice-President (Academic) of the International Union of Health Promotion and Education.
 Although she is globally active, she has roots in Western and Northern Europe.

 Professor Sir Michael G. Marmot